mlibrary/about-leverpress/src/content/about.md

 The Lever Press Operations Group is essentially the production backbone of Lever Press.
 It consists of staff at Michigan Publishing with a key role in acquiring, developing, and producing Lever Press titles, or in the administration of this initiative.
 The current Operations Group consists of:

-* Sean Guynes, Acquiring Editor, Lever Press
 * Jason Colman, Director, Michigan Publishing Services
 * Elizabeth Demers, Editorial Director, University of Michigan Press
 * Terri Geitgey, Program Manager, Lever Press and Publishing Services Librarian, Michigan Publishing Services
+* Sean Guynes, Acquiring Editor, Lever Press
 * Jamie Jones, Publishing Marketing Manager, University of Michigan Press
+* Sharla Lair, Sr. Strategist, Open Access & Scholarly Communication Initiatives, Lyrasis
 * Carl Lavigne, Digital Publishing Coordinator, Michigan Publishing Services
+* Kelsey Mrjoian, Library Relations Manager, University of Michigan Press
 * Kristen Twardowski, Director of Sales, Marketing, and Outreach, University of Michigan Press
 * Charles Watkinson, AUL for Publishing and Director of the University of Michigan Press